Introduction

 # main

-This part is the same as in regular pipelines and can be filled with any existing branch name in the project repository.
-It represents the code that will be used when the scheduled pipeline is executed.
-For example, if set to main, the pipeline will use the code from the main branch at the time of execution.
+Similar to regular pipelines, you can enter an existing branch name from your repository.
+This specifies the code that will be used when the scheduled pipeline is executed.
+For example, if you enter main, the pipeline will use the code from the HEAD of the main branch when it is executed.

 # crontab: 30 5,17 * * *

-• crontab: is a fixed prefix for the scheduled pipeline event name.
+• crontab: is a fixed prefix for the crontab pipeline event name.